 First recorded in 1805, the budgerigar, more commonly referred to simply as the budgie, is thought to be the third most popular pet in the world – and for good reason.
 These lively little birds have many of the lovable characteristics of parrots, but in a smaller package, making them ideal as pets for just about anyone as they require less space and less food, but as with all pet birds, thrive on loads of attention.
 Available in a wide range of colors and varieties, budgies are very intelligent, are easily tamed and can even be trained to talk.

 There is no better way to decorate your garden than with a collection of wild birds that bring color and song to the trees and landscaped areas.
 Luring a variety of birds to a garden is not always as easy as it may sound.
 Most birds know exactly what they like and will travel to an area where they know they can eat their preferred seed or form of food.
 Fortunately, if you know what birds you want to attract, you can purchase the seeds and items that draw these species into your garden.

 Organic farming has become vital to the conservation of the environment and has been shown to have more health benefits than conventional farming that makes use of fertilizers and other aids to improve their crops.
 Scientists, therefore, were not testing the health benefits of organic farming when they decided to test which type of grain birds would prefer.
 Previous testing was done over very short periods of time, but the latest studies have proven that, when given a choice, birds prefer conventionally grown seeds to organic foods.

-When people look for a pet bird to join their family, most owners want a pet bird that can be affectionate, a great companion and that has the ability to fit into their daily routines.
+When people look for a pet bird to join their family, most owners want a one that can be affectionate, a great companion and that has the ability to fit into their daily routines.
 The Eclectus parrot is often overlooked as a pet bird, and owners unknowingly miss out on the opportunity to enjoy a bird that is loving, intelligent and easily manageable, if they know what their basic needs are.
 This breathtakingly beautiful bird is not demanding at all and is actually one of the best pet parrots on the market today.

 When looking at the Mustached Parakeet, it is evident that belonging to the same family does not mean that you share the same characteristics.
 The Mustached Parakeet is related to the Ringneck Parakeet, and is often referred to as a Java Mustached Parakeet.
 These colorful little parrots make wonderful pets and their laid back attitude assist them in being great companions.
 Just as any other captive birds, Mustached Parakeets have certain dietary needs to ensure their health and welfare.